 As a thirty, sixty, or ninety-day inpatient co-occurring disorder treatment program ends, members of your therapeutic team will work with you on a comprehensive aftercare plan designed to ensure that you have the ongoing support and guidance you need in the earliest and often most challenging days of recovery.

 The best practices for treating co-occurring disorders involve an integrated, evidence-based treatment approach.
-It is crucial to choose a program like Blueprints for Recovery, where our treatment team is trained to manage the unique nature of co-occurring disorder treatment.
+It is crucial to choose a program like The PAC Program, where our treatment team is trained to manage the unique nature of co-occurring disorder treatment.

 At a co-occurring disorder rehab, staff will work with you to design a comprehensive treatment plan that addresses the symptoms of each disorder so you can safely and successfully recover.
 It is crucial for your treatment plan to address the root causes of each disorder as co-occurring conditions often build on each other.